karlseguin/mqttz/readme.md

 Will call T.write(state, data) exactly once.

-Possible errors are: `error.WriteBufferIsFull`, any error returned from your `T.write`.
+Possible errors are: `error.WriteBufferIsFull`, any error returned from your `T.MqttPlatform.write`.

 ## subscribe(state: anytype, opts: SubscribeOpts) !usize
 `opts` must include at least 1 topic which must contain a filter: